98yejin/practice-python/README.md

 ## Contents

-- Python Concurrency and Parallelism Problems
+- Python Concurrency and Parallelism Problems : `good for understanding the concept of concurrency and parallelism`
   - Concurrent Web Scraper
   - Parallel File Processing
   - Concurrent Producer-Consumer
-- Concurrent Programming
+- Concurrent Programming : `basic concepts of concurrent programming`
-- Datastructures
+- Datastructures : `basic data structures and their implementations`
-- Algorithms
+- Algorithms : `basic algorithms and their implementations`
-- FAQs
+- FAQs : `frequently asked questions about Python`

 ## Python Concurrency and Parallelism Problems